-The history of Electricity in Belagavi takes us back to the year 1933, when Amalgamated Electricity Company Ltd was incorporated at Mumbai was formed to generate and distribute electricity in the Municipal areas of Ajmer, Belgaum(now Belagavi), Malegaon and other adjoining areas.
+The history of Electricity in Belagavi takes us back to the year 1933, when Amalgamated Electricity Company Ltd was incorporated in Mumbai and was formed to generate and distribute electricity in the Municipal areas of Ajmer, Belgaum(now Belagavi), Malegaon, and other adjoining areas.
 The company started its Generation and distribution of electricity in the year 1933 under the license of Shri D.B.
-Ankale with only two Generators at its Generating station opposite to the Belagavi Railway Station, the present HESCOM office premises.
-The number of generators were increased from 2 to 9 with a total capacity of 3000 KVA in 1966.
-The electricity was distributed in the area covering city, Camp, Tilakwadi and Vadagoan.
+Ankale with only two Generators at its Generating station opposite the Belagavi Railway Station, the present HESCOM office premises.
+The number of generators was increased from 2 to 9 with a total capacity of 3000 KVA in 1966.
+The electricity was distributed in the area covering the city, Camp, Tilakwadi, and Vadagoan.

 In the year 1966 (05/03/1966) the 110KV Nehrunagar Station was commissioned which was fed from 220KV SRS Hubli through 110KV Single Circuit Line.
-With a Installed capacity of 20MVA.
+With an Installed capacity of 20MVA.
 Consequent to the commissioning of 110KV Nehrunagar Station the generators were dismantled and the electricity supplied from 110KV Nehrunagar Station was distributed to the consumers.
-In the year 1969 the 220KV Receiving station Belgaum was commissioned as switching station with main objective to extend bulk power supply to M/s.Indal,220KV EHT Consumer.
+In the year 1969, the 220KV Receiving station Belgaum was commissioned as a switching station with the main objective to extend bulk power supply to M/s.Indal,220KV EHT Consumer.

 Government vide order No. 69 BSR 2001 Bangalore, dated 15/02/2002 has unbundled KPTCL and formed four distribution companies.
 Consequent to this the function of distribution of power has been totally separated from KPTCL.
 KPTCL is now vested with the responsibility of transmitting power all over the State and construction and maintenance of Stations and lines of 66KV and above.

-During 2005 4 Nos of 110KV line bays constructed to reduce over loading of 110KV Ghataprabha, Nehru-nagar lines & for proper evacuation 80MW TATA Power generation.
-During the year 1998 total 110KV feeder peak load on 220KV Station was about 162MW and Consequent to the commissioning of New 220KV Station at Chikodi(1998) 55MW load of Chikodi and hukkeri shifted on 220KV Station Chikodi and with gradual growth of load the load on 220KV Station Belgaum again reached 160MW during the year 2010.
-In the year 2010 220KV Ghataprabha Station commissioned and around 45MW of load shifted on New 220Kv Ghataprabha Station load on Belgaum 220KV Station got reduced to a peak demand of 120MW.
-As per the records there is a considerable increase in load growth of 10MW to 12MW per year.
-Till the end of Aug-2015 it has reached around 150MW.
+During 2005 4 Nos of 110KV line bays were constructed to reduce the overloading of 110KV Ghataprabha, and Nehru-nagar lines & for proper evacuation 80MW TATA Power generation.
+During the year 1998 total 110KV feeder peak load on the 220KV Station was about 162MW and Consequent to the commissioning of the New 220KV Station at Chikodi(1998) 55MW load of Chikodi and Hukkeri shifted on 220KV Station Chikodi and with the gradual growth of load, the load on 220KV Station Belgaum again reached 160MW during the year 2010.
+In the year 2010 220KV Ghataprabha Station was commissioned and around 45MW of load shifted on New 220Kv Ghataprabha Station load on Belgaum 220KV Station got reduced to a peak demand of 120MW.
+As per the records, there is a considerable increase in load growth of 10MW to 12MW per year.
+Till the end of Aug-2015, it has reached around 150MW.

 With inputs from KPTCL smart city proposal.